jgalvalisi/airflow/ETL-Process/readme.md

 ### Docker

-We will use Docker as a the main tool to XXXXXXXXXXXX
+We will use Docker as the base tool to accomplish our ETL process through Docker images.

 - The first thing we’ll need is the docker-compose.yaml file taken from the official GitHub repo.
 -  SSSS